peroper/GlobalForester-API/README.md

 Downloads an Observation as a shapefile in the _/shapefiles_ subfolder.
 A shapefile is actually multiple files with the same name but different file endings.
 The script creates the following files:

 - .dbf, contains the Observation data (such as comments).
-- .shp - contains the Observation geometry.
+- .shp, contains the Observation geometry.
-- .prj - contains the reference with which to read the geometry coordinates.
+- .prj, contains the reference with which to read the geometry coordinates.
-- .shx - a register making reading the other files quicker.
+- .shx, a register making reading the other files quicker.

 If the Observation contains images they will be placed as jpeg files in a subfolder with the same name as the Observation.